 The full moon closest to the September or Autumnal Equinox is called the Harvest Moon.
-In 2022, Harvest Moon will first appear on the evening of Friday the 9th of September.
-It will then reach its peak illumination at 5.58 AM Eastern Daylight Time (EDT) on Saturday the 10th of September.
+In 2023, Harvest Moon will first appear on the evening of Friday the 29th of September.

 The rising of the Harvest Moon

 The moon does not rise at the same time every night, it actually changes by approximately 50 minutes each evening.